davidiny/bleudot-backend/README.md

 # bleudot-backend

+## Git Branching Model

+Our branching model is inspired from [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/).

+In essence, we will have the following branches:
+1. **master**: meant for deployment
+2. **develop**: meant for merging in new feature branches
+3. **feature(s)**: meant for developing individual features

+In the initial stages of development, we'll follow this simple model with two main branches (master and develop), and as many additional feature branches as needed.
+As complexity and stability increase, we can add release and hotfix branches (as explained in [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/))

+## Setting up a virtual environment
-If you encounter a "from exec" error in your manage.py file, do the following.
+If you encounter a "from exec" error in your manage.py file, do the following:

 1. Install and Create a Virtual environment:  python3 -m pip install virtualenv
 2. virtualenv venv -p python3